working-group-two/wgtwo.com/blog/2022-02-08-manual-on-me-matt-long/index.md

 * How to reach out and get in touch with me
 * How to give me feedback

+Although nobody in the company remembers how this practice actually started, this is not a completely new idea.
+I see that there are a few references to this concept around the internet, including at least one [online version](https://www.manualof.me).
+Their [about page](https://www.manualof.me/about) cites a few previous inspirations and sources for this "personal user manual."

 So how does this solve the problem on Reddit?
-Assuming the OP's new supervisor really wanted to know their employees, they could just ask and probably find out just as much (or more) than having everyone take the MBTI.
+Assuming the OP's new supervisor really wanted to know their employees, they could *just ask* and probably find out just as much (or more) than having everyone take the MBTI.

 ## My "Manual on Me"